Salk School of Science: Leadership and faculty

-Afterschool Activities

-After school hours, there are a plethora of afterschool programs and extracurriculars ranging from varsity sports like tennis, volleyball, and basketball to more academic-oriented programs such as Science Olympiad and Debate.
-As a result of having varsity teams, the school does participate in the PSAL.
-Many students participate in these activities which offer a great opportunity to make new friends and learn something new.
-All afterschool programs are provided free of charge and are operated and run by Manhattan Youth.

 Admissions

 Prior to 2019, the Salk School of Science required an admissions test, having multiple components, which tested collaboration, academic strength, and knowledge of all subject areas.
 This requirement was paused due to the COVID-19, and was later eliminated altogether.
 For all later admitted classes, a rubric was established.
 Whichever students scored highest among the criterion on the rubric gained admission to the school.
 For the classes of 2024, 2025, and 2026, a lottery system was used in addition to the rubric, due to the effects and aftermath of the COVID-19 pandemic.
 For further admissions information, refer to the New York City Department of Education website and/or the Salk School of Science website.

 Students graduating from the school often go to the 9 Specialized High Schools of New York City, with about 60-70% of the student body being accepted every year.
 The remaining go to other highly-rated public schools like The Beacon School and Eleanor Roosevelt High School or private schools.